awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-cli.md

 **Note**
 The `describe-object` and `list-objects` commands are available for most Amazon Personalize objects\.
 These commands are not shown in the remainder of this exercise but they are available\.

 1. Create a schema file in JSON format by saving the following code to a file named `MovieRatingSchema.json`\.
 The schema matches the headers you previously added to `ratings.csv`\.
 The schema name is `Interactions`, which matches one of the three types of datasets recognized by Amazon Personalize\.
-For more information, see [Datasets and Dataset Groups](how-it-works.md#how-it-works-dataset)\.
+For more information, see [Datasets and Schemas](how-it-works-dataset-schema.md)\.

    ```
    {